rubyfu/RubyFu/module_0x2__system_kungfu/rce_as_a_service.md

 DRb.start_service("druby://0.0.0.0:8080", []).thread.join
 ```

-I recommend to use the first code in case metasploit is not available.
+I recommend to use the first code in case Metasploit is not available.

-Read more [technical details](http://blog.recurity-labs.com/archives/2011/05/12/druby_for_penetration_testers/) about the metasploit module "drb_remote_codeexe"
+Read more [technical details](http://blog.recurity-labs.com/archives/2011/05/12/druby_for_penetration_testers/) about the Metasploit module "drb_remote_codeexe"